 Science communicator, chemist & vampirologist.

-Kathryn is a chemist and author.
+Kathryn is a former chemist and author.
 She completed a doctorate on her favourite chemicals, phosphines, and went on to further postdoctoral research before realising that talking, writing and demonstrating science appealed a bit more than hours slaving over a hot fume-hood.
 She writes and gives regular public talks on the disgusting and dangerous side of science.

 Kathryn’s first book was the international best-seller A is for Arsenic: The Poisons of Agatha Christie, which was shortlisted for a Mystery Readers International Macavity Award and a BMA Book Award.
-She has also written Making the Monster: The Science of Mary Shelley’s Frankenstein, Death by Shakespeare: Snakebites, Stabbings and Broken Hearts and Vampirology: The Science of Horror’s Most Famous Fiend.
-Her most recent book is The Secret Lives of the Elements.
+She has also explored more of the macabre side of literature in Making the Monster: The Science of Mary Shelley’s Frankenstein, Death by Shakespeare: Snakebites, Stabbings and Broken Hearts and Vampirology: The Science of Horror’s Most Famous Fiend.
+She has also delved into the deadly world of 007 in Superspy Science: Science, Death and Tech in the World of James Bond.
+Kathryn has also written about her first love, chemistry, in The Secret Lives of the Elements.
+Her most recent book is a follow up to her exploration of he elements, The Secret Lives of Molecules.